Sales Skills for Non-Salespeople

 It's good to know some sales techniques, even if you don't work in a formal sales role.
 Whether you're trying to convince a new person to join your organization, or describing a new product to a client over a catch-up call, knowing how to sell is a great ability to have.
 And it's one that's sure to be respected strongly within your company.

 In this article, we'll look at the consultative sales model, and examine how you can apply it to sell an idea, product, or service.
 We'll look at how to prepare, what to say, and how to handle questions and objections so that your next "sale" will be a success.

 In consultative selling you act as a consultant: you help identify the needs of your client (in this case, your team, boss, or external customers), and then suggest products and solutions that meet those needs.

 Consultative selling demands a higher level of trust and credibility than some other sales models.
 So, it's a great model to use simply because that foundation of trust is probably already there – if you're selling an idea to the executive board, your boss, your team, or current clients and customers, you've hopefully got a good relationship already in place, and you can use this to your advantage.

 Also, because consultative selling focuses on helping your audience (rather than helping yourself to make a "sale"), it's more natural and intuitive.
 So it's easier to use if you're not a natural salesperson.

 Preparation For Consultative Selling

 Whether you're selling an idea, a project, a product, or even a job in your organization, you must enter that situation with an expert understanding of your audience, and of what they care about.

-So effective selling means lots of preparation, meaning that much of your work will come before your speak to the people you're selling to.
+So effective selling means lots of preparation: much of your work will come before you speak to the people you're selling to.